-The statue example shows that there are two plausible interpretations of the conditions of identity; on one hand they are understood as 'the necessary prerequisites of identity of x'

-and on the other, as 'the factors actually constituting x's identity'.
+The statue example shows that there are two plausible interpretations of the conditions of identity; on one hand they are understood as 'the necessary prerequisites of identity of x' and on the other, as 'the factors actually constituting x's identity'.
 This, in turn, implies two different definitional accounts of essence and essential properties.
 The first variant of the definitional account, according to which the definition of x states what x has to be in order to be x, has a modal component, hence ensuring that every property essential to x is also necessary and making the explanation of metaphysical necessity in terms of essence possible.
 The other variant states the factors actually constituting x's identity, and these are not automatically the object's necessary properties.

 Yablo only mentions two possible interpretations of the real definition and does not draw any conclusions in connection with Fine's project of grounding metaphysical necessity in essences.
 For this to work, Fine obviously needs the conditions of identity to be the necessary prerequisites of identity and not actual factors.
 Now, does this not mean that the real definition must be modal and consequently essence too?
 That is to say, more accurately, the explanation of the real definition of x should be stated as follows.
-The real definition of x consists only of those propositions that are true in virtue of the necessary prerequisites of the identity of x.
+The real definition of xconsists only of those propositions that are true in virtue of the necessary prerequisites of the identity of x.
 In turn, the necessary prerequisites should be modally explained, for example, as the minimum identity conditions of x such that it is not possible that any one of them is not satisfied and x exists.
 It could be argued that the thus stated definition contradicts Fine's claim that essence is not a modal notion.

 Before answering this objection, one should first point out that Fine characterizes the concept of general essence and not of individual essence.
 Yet, Yablo's example is about the statue being originally made from this very hunk of clay and the metaphysical possibility of its being made from a distinct but sufficiently overlapping hunk of clay, which is an example from the debate on individual essences.
 Fine is trying to elucidate the definition that tells us what object it is and not which particular object it is.
 Accordingly, he would accept as the real definition of the statue only the proposition that the statue is composed of clay and then there is less pressure to admit that the definition could also state only the factors actually constituting x's identity.
+However, we should not close off the possibility of the extension of the definitional to individual essences, so the objection should be considered more generally.